 Center to Advance Palliative Care Statement Clarifying the Definition of Palliative Care

-New York, NY (April 18, 2018) — It has been widely noted in the press that in her final days she opted to discontinue “medical treatment” in favor of what her family termed "comfort care."
+New York, NY (April 18, 2018) — It has been widely noted in the press that in her final days former First Lady Barbara Bush opted to discontinue “medical treatment” in favor of what her family termed, "comfort care."
 In several instances this has been discussed in terms of palliative care.
 But it is important the public properly understand exactly what palliative care is.
 We therefore wish to clarify the record.

 Palliative care is appropriate at any age and at any stage of a serious illness − and it can be provided along with curative and life-prolonging treatment in any care setting.
 Palliative care is based on patient and family needs, not prognosis.